-Today, creatine is being tested on some neurological diseases.
-To date, there have been a growing number of studies that creatine may play a therapeutic role in age-related neurological disorders like Parkinson's, Huntington's, amyotrophic lateral sclerosis (ALS), and Alzheimer's disease.
+Currently, studies are underway to determine if creatine can be helpful in combatting neurological diseases.
+So far, numerous studies have uncovered a therapeutic role that creatine may play in age-related neurological disorders like Parkinson's, Huntington's, amyotrophic lateral sclerosis (ALS), and Alzheimer's disease.

-It appears the supplement may be able to prevent the loss of motor neurons and reduce oxidative stress while restoring cognitive performance in individuals suffering from these diseases.
+Evidence indicates that the supplement might be able to halt the loss of motor neurons and ease oxidative stress while reversing the lowered cognitive performance in individuals suffering from these diseases.

-The list of benefits of creatine continues to swell, much like the bodybuilders who are first starting to use the supplement.
-At this point, the question isn't why should you take creatine, but why wouldn't you?
+Creatine's benefits continue to swell, similar to the muscles of the bodybuilders who are using the supplement.
+So the question isn't why should you take creatine, but why wouldn't you?

 The Definitive Guide to Creatine

 Creatine 101: What It Is and What It Does

 Contact Us Today For A Free Consultation

 Once you have completing the above contact form, for security purposes and confirmation, please confirm your information by calling us.